 There were so many days when I looked out the window and wondered what the hell I was doing here.
 The feeling of “wow, I really live here” went from daily, to weekly, to monthly, to every few months.
 There’s always a feeling of happiness that comes over me when I see the city’s skyline, but I’ve passed the point of not being able to believe that I live here.
 And I didn’t realize that feeling was gone until I sat down to write this post.
 With any big change, you will question yourself, your decision, and whether or not you did the right thing.
 I don’t believe there’s one job, person, or city for each of us.
 And sometimes, you’ve just gotta give it a shot.

 This isn’t a PSA for everyone to pick up and move across the country, but if you’re feeling unhappy with a certain area of your life, it should remind you to do something about it.
 Start looking for a job that will make you happy, find a new apartment, take a class, plan that big trip, or break up with whoever you’re dating if you know in your heart that they’re not right for you.
 There will be ups and downs–I had plenty of both.
 But the ups?
 They were just so good.
 Moving led me to my dream job, friends I can’t imagine not knowing, and a man I love.
-And this city went from a place I visited, to a place I couldn’t believe I walked down the streets of every day, to home.
+This city went from a place I visited to home.

 Happy 6 years, Chicago.